-Although Supreme Court Justices during the 1790s were not prohibited from practicing law on the side, there is no evidence that they ever did.6 In fact, the first Congress provided the members of the Court with fat salaries-\$4,000 a year for men of ability, and . . . such men cannot be expected to quit lucrative employments without a full comthe Chief Justice and \$3,500 for the Associate Justices.
+Although Supreme Court Justices during the 1790s were not prohibited from practicing law on the side, there is no evidence that they ever did.6 In fact, the first Congress provided the members of the Court with fat salaries-\$4,000 a year for the Chief Justice and \$3,500 for the Associate Justices.
 Although the salaries were modest compared to the whopping \$25,000 annual compensation designated for the president, they were much more generous than the salaries received by the judges of the state superior courts.
 At least part of the rationale behind remunerating the Justices so handsomely was, apparently, the assumption that it would be untenable for them to maintain law practices and represent clients who could conceivably then come before the Court.